Lodged by the Supreme Administrative Court

 2) Regulation (EC) No 883/2004 of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems, as amended by Regulation (EC) No 988/2009 of the European Parliament and of the Council of 16 September 2009, in particular Article 11 thereof, must be interpreted as precluding a Member State from being regarded as the competent State for the purpose of granting a family benefit to a person on the sole ground that the person concerned is registered as being permanently resident in its territory, where neither that person nor the members of his family work or habitually reside in that Member State.

-The judgment of the CJEU of 11 September 2014, K. B. proti Ministerstvu práce a sociálních věcí (C-394/13) can be found here.
+The judgment of the Court of Justice of 11 September 2014, K. B. v.
+Ministerstvo práce a sociálních věcí (C-394/13) can be found here.

 The subsequent decision of the Supreme Administrative Court can be found here (only in Czech).